Lakes and Boating

 Is separated from Lake Wanaka by a narrow isthmus and is 35 km long.
 Although narrow this lake plummets to a depth of 392m.

-In this district it is compulsory to wear a life jacket at all times in any boat under 6 metres.
+In this district it is compulsory to wear a life jacket at all times in any boat of 6 metres in length and under.

 Want to check the lake level?
 See our Flooding page for full information on flood risks from the lake and checking lake and river levels.